-- sales and service territory expansion; - operational excellence and high customer service levels; - expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - · operational efficiencies through system enhancements; and - operating expense reduction through the centralization of general and administrative functions.
+- sales and service territory expansion; - operational excellence and high customer service levels; - · expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - · operational efficiencies through system enhancements; and - · operating expense reduction through the centralization of general and administrative functions.

 Our continued profitable growth has allowed us to improve upon our organization's infrastructure, open new distribution facilities and pursue selective acquisitions.
-Over the last several years, we have increased our distribution capacity to approximately 674,000 square feet in twenty distribution facilities and in the second half of fiscal 2013 and the first quarter of fiscal 2014 we have invested significantly in infrastructure and management.
+Over the last several years, we have increased our distribution capacity to approximately 674,000 square feet in twenty distribution facilities and have invested significantly in infrastructure and management in the second half of fiscal 2013 and the first half of fiscal 2014.